updated

 **Getting Here:**

-If you’re arriving directly from the airport, tell us ahead of time — the ride takes about one hour and costs around $20.
+If you’re arriving directly from the airport, tell us ahead of time — the ride takes about one hour and costs around $30.

-You can also book your own private taxi, but it will likely cost double or triple that amount.
+You can also book your own private taxi, but it will likely cost double that amount.
 If we’re not available at the time, we can send our trusted taxi driver for a fair rate.

-If you’re coming from Beirut, the easiest way is to go to Cola Station and take any bus or van heading south (for example, Saida Sawi lines or south public vans).
+If you’re coming from Beirut, the easiest way is to go to Cola Station and take any bus or van heading south (for example, Saida lines or south public vans).
 Ask the driver to drop you at Al Amanah Coral Station on the Jiyyeh highway.
 From there, we’ll arrange your pickup — either by our trusted taxi driver or ourselves, depending on the time.

 The taxi we work with usually charges $7 for the trip from the highway to the house (or back).
 We cover this cost for your arrival, but any trips afterward are at your own expense.